rationalagents/twbxless/README.md

 http://localhost:8080/filenames?url=https://public.tableau.com/workbooks/FemaleDirectors.twb
 ```

-and in CSV format you get a list of filenames (there's just 1 filename for *FemaleDirectors.twb*):
+and in CSV format you get a list of .hyper extract filenames within that workbook (there's just 1 in *FemaleDirectors.twb*):

 ```
 filenames